-Previous modeling conducted for the 2017 DEIR/S Alternatives A and C, which are conservatively higher but generally representative of the amount and pattern of water diversion under Alternatives 1–3, suggested that around 100,000-160,000 tons of sediment could be entrained annually at the three Project intakes combined, compared to around 40,000-50,000 tons under existing conditions (Huang and Greimann [2011] Table 2-6: 21; as presented in DEIR/S, Appendix 8A).
-As described in the 2017 DEIR/S (pages 8-20 and 8-27), the entrained sediment load would represent approximately ≤5% of Sacramento River sediment that otherwise could move downstream to the Delta, compared to around 3% under baseline conditions.
-As further described in the 2017 DEIR/S (pages 8-20 and 8-27), because water and sediment would both be diverted, the concentration of the sediment in the water would remain unchanged, so the turbidity of the water would be expected to remain the same at the time the water is being diverted (i.e., principally in the winter/spring).
+Previous modeling conducted for the 2017 Draft EIR/EIS Alternatives A and C, which are conservatively higher but generally representative of the amount and pattern of water diversion under Alternatives 1, 2, and 3, suggested that around 100,000–160,000 tons of sediment could be entrained annually at the three intakes analyzed in the 2017 Draft EIR/EIS combined, compared to around 40,000–50,000 tons under existing conditions (Sites Project Authority and Bureau of Reclamation 2017: Appendix 8A).
+The entrained sediment load would represent approximately ≤5% of Sacramento River sediment that otherwise could move downstream to the Delta, compared to around 3% under baseline conditions (Sites Project Authority and Bureau of Reclamation 2017:8-20, 8-27).
+As further described in the 2017 Draft EIR/EIS (Sites Project Authority and Bureau of Reclamation 2017:8-20, 8-27), because water and sediment would both be diverted, the concentration of the sediment in the water would remain unchanged, so the turbidity of the water would be expected to remain the same at the time the water is being diverted (i.e., principally in the winter/spring).

-The slightly reduced (≤5%) sediment load to the Delta under Alternatives 1–3 may have only slight effects on turbidity as a result of the reduction in sediment for resuspension at other times of the year, but there is some uncertainty in this conclusion.
+The slightly reduced (≤5%) sediment load to the Delta under Alternatives 1, 2, and 3 may have only slight effects on turbidity as a result of the reduction in sediment for resuspension at other times of the year, but there is some uncertainty in this conclusion.
 This uncertainty would be addressed through the sediment monitoring, modeling, and reintroduction commitment described in Appendix 2D, in order to inform whether adaptive management measures such as sediment reintroduction are warranted based on estimated effects to turbidity.

 Available estimates of sediment removal by the south Delta export facilities are low, i.e., ~2% of sediment entering the Delta at Freeport in 1999–2002 (Wright and Schoellhamer 2005).
-This suggests that south Delta exports in association with the alternatives would remove only a small percentage of sediment entering the Delta.
-Given the limited expected difference in suspended sediment entering the Delta under Alternatives 1–3 relative to the NAA, as well as the small percentage of sediment that would be expected to be removed by the south Delta export facilities and the similarity in south Delta exports between the alternatives and the NAA during the high flow period of the year when most sediment is delivered to the Delta (see South Delta Entrainment section above), the potential negative effect of Alternatives 1–3 on turbidity would be expected to be low.
-As previously noted above, uncertainty in the conclusion would be addressed through the sediment monitoring, modeling and reintroduction commitment described in Appendix 2D.
+This suggests that south Delta exports in association with Alternatives 1, 2, and 3 would remove only a small percentage of sediment entering the Delta.
+Given the limited expected difference in suspended sediment entering the Delta under Alternatives 1, 2, and 3 relative to the NAA, as well as the small percentage of sediment that would be expected to be removed by the south Delta export facilities and the similarity in south Delta exports between Alternatives 1, 2, and 3 and the NAA during the high flow period of the year when most sediment is delivered to the Delta (previously discussed in the South Delta Entrainment section), the potential negative effect of Alternatives 1, 2, and 3 on turbidity would be expected to be low.
+As previously noted above, uncertainty in the conclusion would be addressed through the sediment technical studies plan and adaptive management described in Appendix 2D.

 CEQA Significance Determination and Mitigation Measures for Alternatives 1, 2, and 3

-Operations impacts of Alternatives 1–3 on delta smelt would be less than significant, as indicated by small differences assessed for flow-related zooplankton prey and other flow-related habitat attributes during spring and summer; south Delta exports of Sites water not occurring during times of the year when delta smelt are susceptible to entrainment; commitment for sediment monitoring, modeling and reintroduction through adaptive management if necessary; and potential positive effects from summer/fall Sites reservoir releases to move food web materials into the lower Yolo Bypass and Cache Slough Complex.
+Operations impacts of Alternatives 1, 2, and 3 on delta smelt would not have a substantial adverse effect, either directly or through habitat modifications, on delta smelt.
+Operations of Alternatives 1, 2, and 3 be less than significant, as indicated by small differences assessed for flow-related zooplankton prey and other flow-related habitat attributes during spring and summer; south Delta exports of Sites water not occurring during times of the year when delta smelt are susceptible to entrainment; a sediment technical studies plan and adaptive management if necessary; and potential positive effects from summer/fall Sites Reservoir releases to move food web materials into the lower Yolo Bypass and Cache Slough Complex.

 NEPA Conclusion for Alternatives 1, 2, and 3